 The next step on the continuum is receiving a diagnosis of MS. Your doctor will diagnose you with the condition if there is clear evidence that, at two different points in time, you have had two separate episodes of disease activity in your central nervous system (CNS).

-This diagnosis can often take time to make because other conditions—such as other CNS infections, CNS inflammatory disorders, and genetic disorders—must first be ruled out.
+This diagnosis can often take time to make because other conditions must first be ruled out.
+These include CNS infections, CNS inflammatory disorders, and genetic disorders.
 In the new diagnosis stage, you will likely discuss treatment options with your doctor and learn new ways to manage everyday activities with your condition.

-The stages of MS generally follow a predictable pattern, beginning with a relapsing form of the illness that later develops into forms that progressively worsen.
-According to the National Multiple Sclerosis Society (NMSS), around 85 percent of MS sufferers are initially diagnosed with relapsing-remitting MS. In this early stage of the disease, people experience flare-ups of worsening neurologic function.
-These relapses are followed by recovery periods that are symptom-free.
+The stages of MS generally follow a predictable pattern.
+It begins with a relapsing form of the illness.
+Later on, it develops into forms that progressively worsen.
+According to the National Multiple Sclerosis Society (NMSS), around 85 percent of MS sufferers are initially diagnosed with relapsing-remitting MS.

 Although both have cycles of relapses and remissions, this form is different from relapsing-remitting MS. The disease continues to progress during the periods between each relapse.